iggredible/iggy-website/docs/blogs/2019_05_07_why-reading-code-is-a-habit-all-beginning-developers-should-cultivate.md

 ---
 title: Why reading code is a habit all beginning developers should cultivate
-published: true
-description: Reading code helps beginning developers to grow and to become better
+excerpt: Reading code helps beginning developers to grow and to become better
 tags: web-development, growth, junior-developer, habit
 date: 7 May, 2019
 ---